sipeed/TangMega-138K-example/cam_dvi/readme.md

 - Download & Complie the project, then downloading the bitstream to you board.
 - You can also try using the prebuilt bitstream, but remember to unzip it before downloading.
 - Observe whether the monitor is show the screen captured by the sensor correctly.
+- If your monitor says there is no signal input, you may need to manually pull up the HPD signal on the HDMI connector.
+On this board, K13 is responsible for controlling the HPD signal.

 ## LEDs & button